qiyunlab/binarena/README.md

 ## Citation

-A manuscript describing BinaRena and its use cases in microbiome research is preprinted at:
+The BinaRena program and its use cases in microbiome research have been described in the following paper:

 > MJ Pavia, A Chede, Z Wu, H Cadillo-Quiroz, Q Zhu.
-BinaRena: a dedicated interactive platform for human-guided exploration and binning of metagenomes. _bioRxiv_ (2022). doi: https://doi.org/10.1101/2022.06.28.498025.
+[BinaRena: a dedicated interactive platform for human-guided exploration and binning of metagenomes.](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01625-8) _Microbiome_.
+2023.
+11(1):186.

 ## Contact